Artist Statement and things other people have said about them.

 the feminine, domestic chore of sewing with the act of painting.
 Instead of relying

-curated by Gean Moreno, critic, Florida Atlantic University, Damarys Ocana Boca Raton, FL
+curator, Gean Moreno critic, Damarys Ocana Boca Raton, FL

 The latter, a series of immaculately hand sewn miniature garments, will be on view